Product Roundup

 No. Dishwashers strip the seasoning and rust the iron.
 Wash by hand with hot water, a stiff brush, and minimal soap.
 Dry immediately and rub with a thin coat of oil before storing.

 Want to dig deeper?
-See our guides to Best Dutch Oven (2026), Best Carbon Steel Pan (2026), and Carbon Steel vs Cast Iron: Which Pan Should You Buy?.
+See our guides to How to Season a Cast Iron Skillet, Best Dutch Oven (2026), and Carbon Steel vs Cast Iron: Which Pan Should You Buy?.